vmhq/discount-calculator-web/README.md

    - Enter number of people to split the bill
    - View tip amount, total, and per-person cost

-## Contributing 🤝

-Contributions are welcome!
-Feel free to open issues and pull requests.

 ## License 📄

 This project is open source and available under the MIT License.